High-Temperature Technologies for Naval Applications

 Research Challenges and Opportunities

-- Development of novel, compact power sources using isotopes/isomers that are energy-dense, reliable, safe, low-cost and provide autonomous power for extended periods of time for marine applications
+- Development of novel compact, power sources using isotopes/isomers that are energy dense, reliable, safe, and low-cost and provide autonomous power for extended periods for marine applications

-- Development of structurally strong and lighter weight electrically insulating and metal matrix composites using boron nitride nanotubes
+- Development of structural strong and lighter weight electrically insulating and metal matrix composites using boron nitride nanotubes

 - Improved understanding of distributed combustion for current and next generation of green combustion turbines

-- Development of femtosecond laser-processed materials that provide tailored properties such as increased strength, reduced weight, improved heat-transfer and drag-reduction properties, and resistance to corrosion/fouling for marine environments
+- Development of femtosecond laser processed materials that provide tailored properties such as increased strength, reduced weight, improved heat transfer properties, drag reduction properties and resistance to corrosion/fouling for marine environments

 - Development of advanced electrically insulating materials that are also thermally conductive for improved passive thermal management of high-power electronics